 So you have a Linux system and you want to export your logs to a centralized logging system.
-There is a good chance your Linux distribution is running systemd which comes with journaltctl.
+There is a good chance your Linux distribution is running systemd which comes with journaltctl

-journalctl is a command-line tool provided by systemd, which is the system and service manager for Linux operating systems.
+is a command-line tool provided by systemd, which is the system and service manager for Linux operating systems.
 It is used to query and display messages from the systemd journal.
 It allows you to view logs from various components of the system, including the kernel, system services, and applications, all in one place.
 Think of it as a local centralized logging system.

-One useful property of journalctl is that it can output log messages as JSON which is generally the most common way to send and store structured log messages.
+is that it can output log messages as JSON which is generally the most common way to send and store structured log messages.
 Central Logging’s CLAgent takes advantage of this.

 You can try this.